neondatabase-labs/clerk-nextjs-neon-rls-authorize/README.md

 # Neon Authorize + Clerk RLS Example (SQL from the Backend)

-This repository is a guided getting started example for Neon Authorize + Clerk RLS.
+This repository is a guided getting started example for Neon Authorize + Clerk.

 1. Create a Neon project
 2. Create a Clerk Application